 Only tier 1 and tier 2 Own Funds are eligible to meet the MCR so tier 3 Own Funds have been excluded from the MCR coverage ratio.
 No Own Fund items for the Company are subject to transitional measures for their inclusion in tier 1.
-There is a restriction of 15% of the SCR applied to the tier 3 capital to reduce the available Own funds to meet the SCR.
-There is also a restriction of 20% of the MCR applied to the tier 2 capital to reduce the available Own funds to meet the MCR to the eligible Own funds to meet the MCR.
-No matching adjustment portfolio exists.
-The Company has no ancillary Own Fund items.
-A Capital injection amounting to £45m was made during the year.
+The Company does not have any tier 2 Own Funds.
+There are no restrictions on the eligibility of available Own Funds to support the SCR and MCR, and no matching adjustment portfolio exists.
+The Company has no subordinated debt, or ancillary Own Fund items.
+Capital injections amounting to £190m were made during the year.
 The reconciliation reserve is made up of retained earnings and reconciliation adjustments from IFRS to Solvency II balance sheet only.